Facebook cracks down on vaccine misinformation after growing criticism from health advocates

 The anti-vaccination community is united by the unscientific theory that vaccinations are toxic and cause myriad illnesses, including autism, and misguidedly believe a conspiracy helmed by the government and the pharmaceutical industry is keeping the truth about vaccines from the public.

+A large study released this week added to the scientific consensus that the measles vaccine does not increase the risk of or trigger autism.

-Facebook said it would reduce the ranking of groups and pages that spread “vaccine hoaxes” as identified by the World Health Organization and the U.S. Centers for Disease Control and Prevention, both which have identified vaccine hesitancy as a threat to public health.
+Facebook said it would depend on the World Health Organization and the U.S. Centers for Disease Control and Prevention for their judgement on what constitutes "vaccine hoaxes."

 Ads with vaccine misinformation will now be rejected, and advertisers will no longer be able to target people interested in “vaccine controversies,” the post said.
 Advertisers who continued to violate the policy could be disabled.